Adobe Acrobat showing PDF tag structure and accessibility checker with all items passed for an annual report document

 Language tagging must match the target language

-Each language version of a PDF requires its own language metadata.
+Each language version requires its own language metadata.
 When a screen reader encounters a German document tagged as English, it mispronounces text — making the document unusable even if it is otherwise well-structured.

 Right-to-left languages require full restructuring

 Arabic, Hebrew, and other RTL languages cannot simply be remediated with the same process used for left-to-right documents.
-The reading order, tag sequence, and directional metadata must all be reconfigured.
-This is a significant additional workload that doubles or triples remediation time for RTL versions.
+The reading order, tag sequence, and directional metadata must all be reconfigured — a significant additional workload that doubles or triples remediation time for RTL versions.

 Fonts and character sets affect accessibility